Information Security Policy

 In addition to the guiding principles in the Information Security Policy, there are 8 supporting Standards, Guidelines and Procedures aligning to key Information Security domains that provide direction on how to manage Information securely.
 These are:

 - Human Resource Security - Human Resource Information Security Guidelines

-- Telecommunications Security - Network Security Procedure
+- Telecommunications Security - Information Security Network Security Manual

 - Incident Management - Information Security Incident Management Guidelines

 The Information Security Policy introduces responsibilities on Information Owners to classify their Information Assets to help ensure the correct security controls are in place.
 In short, the more sensitive the information, the tighter the controls need to be.
-Information Owners are charged with reviewing the security classification at least annually, and with ensuring that the corresponding System Owners & Administrators are applying appropriate protections.
+Information Owners are charged with reviewing the security classification at least annually, and with ensuring that the corresponding System Owners & System Administrators are applying appropriate protections.